Area Chair Guidelines

 Metareview:\ There seems to be a general consensus amongst three out of four reviewers that the findings are sound and are communicated clearly.
 Several reviewers indicated that certain methodological details were missing, and in response these were added by the authors in the revision.
 The authors also added new analyses as well as additional discussion in response to comments made by the reviewers.
 Taken together, the overall assessment of the reviewers was positive and therefore, the AC is happy to recommend acceptance.

-• Please ensure your availability and engagement during a significant chunk of the discussion and decision-making periods.
-If you are unable to do so, please let your SAC know of your constraints by posting an Official Comment.
+If you are unable to meet these expectations, please let your SAC know of your constraints by posting an Official Comment.

-• The use of LLMs or other automated tools for text generation are prohibited during the review process.
+For reviewers: The use of LLMs or other automated tools is prohibited for generating review text or summarizing submissions.
 Inputting a paper submission into such a tool is a violation of confidentiality.

-Lastly, despite our best efforts to plan this year’s process, this is very much a new endeavour and therefore the timeline and guidelines may shift now and then.
+Despite our best efforts to plan this year's process, this is very much a new endeavor and therefore the timeline and guidelines may shift now and then.
 So please keep an eye on our communications, and we ask for your understanding and patience as we keep developing CCN.

 Contact Info